 In the meantime, here are some things you can do to make your body feel safe today:

 Treat your body like your cherished temple.
 Be nice to it.
 Feed it nutritious foods when it’s hungry.
 Don’t skip meals.
 Don’t subject it to unnecessary stresses like working all day instead of playing or resting.
 Sleep when you’re tired.
 Don’t cover it up with harsh makeup and skin creams.
 Don’t silence its subtle signals.
 Stop forcing it to have more caffeine when you’re tired.
 Let it rest.
 Don’t drench it in antacids when it’s trying to tell you a food you’re eating is not working.
 Listen to it and care for it like you would care for a dear friend, pet, or child.

-I want you and the women you love to live your best lives, and I know it’s possible.
-If you found this information helpful, please consider paying it forward by sending it to another woman.
+I want you and the women you love, to live your best lives, and I know it’s possible.
+If you found this information helpful, please consider paying it forward by sending it to another woman with a thyroid condition.

 Do you think the Safety Theory applies to your condition?

 P.S.
 You can download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book for free by signing up for my newsletter.
 You will also receive occasional updates about new research, resources, giveaways and helpful information.